ilaydaasar/Reddit-Sentiment-Analysis/README.md

 For each subreddit, the program will:

 -Fetch posts from Reddit

--Perform sentiment analysis (positive/negative/neutral)

--Save results to CSV (reddit_<subreddit>_analysis_results.csv)

--Generate Pie chart and Bar chart
+-Perform sentiment analysis (positive/negative/neutral) -Save results to CSV (reddit_<subreddit>_analysis_results.csv) -Generate Pie chart and Bar chart
 -Generate a Word Cloud (stopwords removed)

-🔍 Data Processing & Analysis
+### 🔍 Data Processing & Analysis

 Data Collection:

-Hot posts are fetched using PRAW (limit adjustable).
+-Hot posts are fetched using PRAW (limit adjustable).

-Post titles (title) are used for sentiment analysis.
+-Post titles (title) are used for sentiment analysis.

 Text Preprocessing:

-Links and special characters are cleaned using regex.
+-Links and special characters are cleaned using regex.

-Stopwords in Turkish and English are removed.
+-Stopwords in Turkish and English are removed.

 Sentiment Analysis:

-HuggingFace model tabularisai/multilingual-sentiment-analysis is used.
+-HuggingFace model tabularisai/multilingual-sentiment-analysis is used.

-Posts longer than 512 characters are truncated for model input.
+-Posts longer than 512 characters are truncated for model input.

-Outputs include the label and confidence score for each post.
+-Outputs include the label and confidence score for each post.

 Visualization:

-Pie Chart: Shows percentage distribution of sentiment labels.
+-Pie Chart: Shows percentage distribution of sentiment labels.

-Bar Chart: Shows counts of each sentiment.
+-Bar Chart: Shows counts of each sentiment.

-Word Cloud: Highlights frequently used words after removing stopwords.
+-Word Cloud: Highlights frequently used words after removing stopwords.

-📊 Example Outputs
+### 📊 Example Outputs

-🔧 Customization & Development Tips
+### 🔧 Customization & Development Tips

-Increase Post Limit: Adjust the limit parameter in get_reddit_posts().
+-Increase Post Limit: Adjust the limit parameter in get_reddit_posts().

-Sorting Options: hot, new, top, rising.
+-Sorting Options: hot, new, top, rising.

-Custom Stopwords: Add domain-specific words to the stopwords list.
+-Custom Stopwords: Add domain-specific words to the stopwords list.

-Positive / Negative Word Clouds: Generate separate word clouds per sentiment.
+-Positive / Negative Word Clouds: Generate separate word clouds per sentiment.

-Multi-Subreddit Comparison: Compare sentiment distribution across multiple subreddits.
+-Multi-Subreddit Comparison: Compare sentiment distribution across multiple subreddits.

-Interactive Dashboard: Use Streamlit or Flask for live visualization.
+-Interactive Dashboard: Use Streamlit or Flask for live visualization.